Bealby/grandpas-pocket-watch-shop/README.md

 - For the desktop the `Contact` page will have a 2 column design.
-The first column will display the address, email telephone information.
-Icons are used for better UI.
+The first column will display the address, email telephone information and Map, with icons used for better UI. the second column will display the `Contact` form.

 - Below the contact information there will be an interactive map, set up through google, that will provide the shop location